kubermatic/docs/content/advanced/service_account/_index.en.md

 ### Service Accounts

-The purpose of this feature is to allow using a long-lived token that you can use to authenticate with Kubermatic API.
+Service accounts allow using a long-lived token that you can use to authenticate with Kubermatic API.

-A service account is a special type of user account that belongs to the Kubermatic project, instead of to an individual end user.
+A service account is a special type of user account that belongs to the Kubermatic project, instead of an individual end user.
 Your project resources assume the identity of the service account to call Kubermatic APIs, so that the users are not directly involved.
 A service account has JWT token which is used to authenticate to Kubermatic API.
 The JWT token by default expires after 3 years.